tmtsoftware/esw-ts/docs/src/main/services/command-service.md

 ## Validating Command

-A validate message is used to ask a destination component to validate a command and determine if the command can be executed.
+A `validate` message is used to ask a destination component to validate a command and determine if the command can be executed.
 It does not execute the command and only returns the result of validation.
-In some scenarios, it may be useful to test to see if a command can be executed prior to trying to execute the command.
+In some scenarios, it may be useful to test and see if a command can be executed prior to trying to execute the command.

 Type definitions of `validate` method can be found @extref:[here](ts-docs:interfaces/clients.commandservice.html#validate)